-As referenced above, in 2011, the Common Pleas Court applied for and was awarded the Probation Improvement Grant (PIG).
-These monies were awarded to the Court to begin the implementation of our in-house treatment model.
+The Common Pleas Court applied for and was awarded the Probation Improvement Grant (PIG) originally in 2011.
+These monies were awarded to the Court to begin the implementation of our inhouse treatment model.
 Over \$500,000.00 over the next few years were spent on staff, training and physical infrastructure (i.e. offices, dual software licenses, computers, desks, etc.) so that we could go "live" with billing for available Affordable Care Act funds as of July 1, 2015.

 These services are now all billable and these continued dollars are being spent to assist with support staff and much-needed probation officer positions to keep up with a more complex caseload and House Bill 86 requirements.
-Currently, the goals remain prison-diversion orientated and our goals and outcomes for FY16 were as follows:
+Currently, the goals remain prison-diversion orientated and our goals and outcomes for FY17 were as follows.
+The performance on these goals is found in the subsequent graph.